 Porto

-If you’re a US citizen looking for a smaller city offering a slower pace and lower living costs compared to the Portuguese capital, then Porto could be the right fit.
+If you’re a US citizen looking for a smaller city offering a slower pace and lower living costs than the Portuguese capital, then Porto could be the right fit.
 As the second largest city in Portugal, Porto offers Portuguese nationals and expats alike a relaxed pace of life, beautiful scenery, a great selection of tourist attractions, and last but not least, good Port wine.
 Even though it is a smaller city, Porto still provides the essential services you need for convenience, including an international airport, hospitals providing quality healthcare, and even international schools.

 Braga